robamu-org/tmtccmd/README.md

 - Documentation: https://tmtccmd.readthedocs.io/en/latest/
 - Project Homepage: https://github.com/robamu-org/tmtccmd

-This commander application was first developed by KSat for the [SOURCE](https://www.ksat-stuttgart.de/en/our-missions/source/) project to test the on-board software but has evolved into a more generic tool for satellite developers to perform TMTC (Telemetry and Telecommand) handling and testing via different communication interfaces.
+This commander application was first developed for the [SOURCE](https://www.ksat-stuttgart.de/en/our-missions/source/) project to test the on-board software but has evolved into a small Python framework for satellite developers to perform TMTC (Telemetry and Telecommand) handling and testing via different communication interfaces.
-Currently, only the PUS standard is implemented as a packet standard.
 This tool can be used either as a command line tool or as a GUI tool.
 The GUI features require a PyQt5 installation.
+This package also has dedicated support to send and receive ECSS PUS packets or other generic CCSDS packets.

 This client currently supports the following communication interfaces: